Our First House

 The Master Bathroom (actually attached to our bedroom this time), Current House:

 Winner: First house.
 By a mile.
 We loved that complete bathroom gut job more than words can say.
-And we haven’t really touched our new one.
-But we can’t wait to update things (check out that bisque toilet).
-We’ll probably love this one more someday, since it’s attached and doesn’t have to be shared by everyone in the house.
+And although we did some small easy upgrades to our new one, it doesn’t doesn’t make us feel quite as shiny and proud as the first one did after a few months of serious work.
+But there’s a chance that we’ll love our current one more someday (perhaps after we redo the flooring like we’ve talked about) just because it’s attached to our bedroom and doesn’t have to be shared by everyone else in the house.

 The Office/Guest Bedroom/Playroom, First House: